jibia-code/beautifulsoup4-fork/README.md

 # Differences
-This is an extension of the original BS4 v4.6.3 that extends the `Tag` object with `startPosition` and `endPosition` attributes, that will return the string indices where the underlying parser begins and ends with parsing the tag.
+This is an extension of the original BS4 v4.6.3 that extends the `Tag` object with `.start_position` and `end_position` attributes, that will return the string indices where the underlying parser begins and ends with parsing the tag.
 The goal is to replicate the extension made in [this repository](https://github.com/tvogels/jsoup).

 # Quick start